 Regimental & Family History Research

-The information we hold relates to historical records of events of the Regiment and its Battalions.Though we have details of some notable individual personnel, who were either killed in action (kia), died of wounds (dow), died from illness or accident during their service, or awarded gallantry Medals.
-The Association does not hold personal details about individual soldiers.
-This can only be obtained from the Army Personnel Centre, at Kentigern House, Glasgow.
+The information we hold mainly relates to the historical records of events of the Regiment and its various Battalions, although we do have details of some notable individuals, including those who were either killed in action (kia), died of wounds (dow), died from illness or accident during their service, or were awarded gallantry medals.
+The Archives does not hold personal details about individual soldiers.
+These may be obtained from the Army Personnel Centre (APC), at Kentigern House, Glasgow.
 See their Deceased Personnel Records application details for further information, research application forms and fees.

-The APC hold officers and Soldiers records dating back to 1920.
-If you require information prior to that then you need to contact the National Archives, at Kew.
-A considerable amount of records were lost during the London Blitz in World War two, as a result of a bombing raid, when approximately 60% of all records were destroyed or badly damaged.
+The APC holds Officers’ and Soldiers’ records dating back to 1920.
+If you require information of soldiers who served prior to 1920, you need to contact the National Archives, at Kew, Surrey.
+A considerable number of records were lost during the London Blitz in World War Two, as a result of a bombing raid, when approximately 60% of all records were destroyed or badly damaged.